• Skip to primary navigation

 Sweetness is a delicate dance, and each substitute brings its unique groove to the table.
 Here's a quick rundown:

-• Maple Syrup: Medium sweetness, robust and earthy.
+• Maple Syrup: Medium sweetness, strong and earthy.
 Best paired with breakfast dishes and baked goods.

 • Honey: High sweetness, floral and rich.
 Perfect for drizzling over yogurt or as a glaze for meat.